 - 11. DEATH.
-In the event of the death of an optionee under the Plan, while he or she is employed by the Company (or a subsidiary or affiliate of the Company) or while he or she is serving as an outside director of the Company or within three (3) months after termination of such employment or service (or one (1) year in the case of the termination of employment (or service) of an optionee who is disabled as above provided or five (5) years in the case of termination of employment (or service) on account of retirement, as provided in paragraph 10 above) the option theretofore granted may be exercised, to the extent exercisable at the date of death, by a legatee or legatees under the optionee's last will, or by personal representatives or distributees, at any time within a period of one (1) year after death, but not after ten (10) years from the date of granting thereof. - 12.
+In the event of the death of an optionee under the Plan while he or she is employed by the Company (or a subsidiary or affiliate of the Company) or while he or she is serving as an outside director of the Company, the options or SARs held by the optionee at death shall become fully vested immediately and may be exercised by a legatee or legatees under the optionee's last will, or by personal representatives or distributees, at any time within a period of one (1) year after death, but not after ten (10) years from the date of granting thereof.
+In the event of the death of an optionee within three months after termination of employment or service as an outside director of the Company (or one (1) year in the case of the termination (or service) of an optionee who is disabled as above provided or five (5) years in the case of termination of employment (or service) on account of retirement, as provided in paragraph 10 above) the option or SAR theretofore granted may be exercised, to the extent exercisable at the date of death, by a legatee or legatees under the optionee's last will, or by personal representatives or distributees, at any time within a period of one (1) year after death, but not after ten (10) years from the date of granting thereof. - 12.
 NON-TRANSFERABILITY OF OPTIONS.
 Each option granted under the Plan shall, by its terms, be non-transferable otherwise than by will or the laws of descent and distribution and an option may be exercised, during the lifetime of an optionee, only by such optionee; provided, however, that the Committee may, in its sole discretion, permit an optionee to transfer a non-qualified stock option, or cause the Company to grant a non-qualified stock option that would otherwise be granted to a person described in Paragraph 5 (an "Eligible Optionee"), to any one or more of the following: an Eligible Optionee's descendant, spouse, descendant of a spouse, spouse of any of the foregoing, a trust established primarily for the benefit of any of the foregoing, or of such Eligible Optionee, or to an entity which is a corporation, partnership, or limited liability company (or any other similar entity) the owners of which are primarily the aforementioned persons or trusts.
-Any such option so transferred or granted directly to the aforementioned persons, trusts or entities in respect of an Eligible Optionee shall be subject to the provisions of Paragraph 10 concerning the exercisability during the Eligible Optionee's employment or service as an outside director of the Company.
+Any such option so transferred or granted directly to the aforementioned persons, trusts or entities in respect of an Eligible Optionee shall be subject to the provisions of Paragraph 10 concerning the exercisability during the Eligible Optionee's employment or service as an outside director of the Company. - 13.
+SUCCESSIVE OPTION GRANTS.
+Successive option grants may be made to any holder of options under the Plan.

-- 14. REGISTRATION.
+14. REGISTRATION.
 Each option under the Plan shall be granted only on the condition that the Company maintain with the Securities and Exchange Commission a registration statement for all Common Stock that can be purchased thereunder.
 In the event that the Company fails to maintain a registration statement for this Common Stock, the right to purchase this Common Stock through the exercise of options granted under the Plan will be suspended immediately.